 This bill amends RSA 594:14 to establish that failing to remain of good behavior while released on a summons in lieu of arrest is a misdemeanor.
-The new legal language specifies that individuals must remain of good behavior, defined as not committing any felony, misdemeanor, or major motor vehicle offense while on release.
-If a person fails to appear in court or fails to maintain good behavior, they will be guilty of a misdemeanor and subject to penalties outlined in the bill.
-The bill also clarifies that proof of a criminal conviction is not required to demonstrate a violation of good behavior, but the state must prove the underlying acts beyond a reasonable doubt.
+The new legal language specifies that individuals who either fail to appear in court or fail to maintain good behavior as required by their release conditions will be guilty of a misdemeanor and subject to penalties outlined in the bill.
+The definition of "good behavior" is clarified to mean not committing any felony, misdemeanor, or major motor vehicle offense while on release, and proof of a criminal conviction is not required to demonstrate a violation of good behavior.

 Statutes affected: Introduced: 594:14